Soldier, Kansas: Economy

 Beside its post office, only one business is located in the city: the Soldier Grill, a restaurant.
 Another business, the Red Rock Ranch, lies 1.5 mi outside of the city limits.

 Education

-The community is served by North Jackson USD 335 public school district.
+The community is served by Jackson Heights USD 335 public school district.

 Soldier High School won the Kansas State High School boys class BB Indoor Track & Field championship in 1964.